 Why study biodiversity in Panama?

 Panama’s diverse ecosystems and species are among the most threatened on the planet.
-In this small country, where you can travel from one coast to the other in an hour, you’ll spend extensive time studying ecosystems of both the Pacific Ocean and Caribbean Sea, including mangrove forests, tidal marshes, coral reefs, and seagrass beds.
+In this small country, where you can travel from one coast to the other in an hour, you’ll spend extensive time studying ecosystems of both the Pacific Ocean and Caribbean Sea, including mangrove forests, coral reefs, and seagrass beds.

 - Examine the emerging field of blue carbon and its role in climate change.